CriticalBlue/demo-approov-io-shapes-api/README.md

 git clone https://github.com/CriticalBlue/demo-approov-io-shapes-api.git && cd demo-approov-io-shapes-api
 ```

 Copy `.env.example` to `.env` and customize it.
-The environment variables are used (TODO: among others) to set the Traefik configuration in the `docker-compose.yml` file at the service `node`.
 The only configuration required is the Approov token signing secret for the demo account.

 Get the Approov secret using the Approov CLI:
 ```bash